Lookout Mountain Incline Railway: Early powerhouse fires

 Service was disrupted twice by fires that destroyed the powerhouse, upper station and cars stored there overnight (the first fire occurring on December 13, 1896, and the second on March 24, 1919).
 Both fires put the railway temporarily out of service, substitute service being provided by the Chattanooga Railway and Light Company's Lookout Mountain route.

 Sale to transport authority

 The railway was sold in the 1940s to Southern Coach Lines and is now operated by the Chattanooga Area Regional Transportation Authority, the area's public transit agency.

 Fire-damaged Lookout Mountain Incline Railway, after the December 7, 2024, wildfire (facing uphill (west) from just below Guild Trail).

 2024 rockslide and wildfire

 On December 7, 2024, a rockslide from the east face of Lookout Mountain (just south of the incline) caused a wildfire, temporarily suspending all funicular traffic.
 The rail system, cables, and cross timbers were damaged by the fire, leaving the railway out of service for months.
-The railway is currently expected to reopen on July 14, 2025.
+The railway reopened on July 14, 2025.